-The Research Department has continued to promote and organize research into osteopathy, publishing research results in academic journals and making research findings available and known to the public
+The Research Department has continued to promote and organise research into manual therapy, including osteopathy, publishing research results in academic journals and making these insights more widely available.

-The aim of this research is to assess the acceptability of using a mobile folding screen for blinding parents of infant study participants in clinical trials of osteopathic interventions.
-The preliminary data of this acceptability study will inform future randomized controlled trials with infant participants where parental blinding is required.
-30 excessively crying infants will be randomly allocated to 2 groups, one group receives osteopathic intervention, the other group does not receive treatment.
-All infants are treated (or not) behind a mobile folding screen, so that parents are not aware of group allocation.
-After a ‘treatment’ period of 20 min, the screen is removed, and parents are asked to fill in an acceptability and blinding success questionnaire.
+The aim of this research was to assess the acceptability of using a mobile folding screen for blinding parents of infant study participants in clinical trials of osteopathic interventions.
+The preliminary data of this acceptability study will inform future randomised controlled trials with infant participants where parental blinding is required.
+All infants were treated behind a mobile folding screen, so that parents were not aware of group allocation.
+After a ‘treatment’ period of 20 min, the screen was removed, and parents were asked to fill in an acceptability and blinding success questionnaire.
 Results from this study are currently being prepared for publication.

 The link to the Study registration on Clinical trials.gov can be found here: